McForce/projectapp/ContractorChangesSD.md

 Send updates to the Apex Controller on save.
 Display error messages if validation fails (i.e., if Budget Total ≠ Opportunity Amount).
 Disable save until the validation passes.
-LWC will run from a action (button) from the Opportunity Lightning record page.
+LWC will run on the Opportunity Lightning record page.
 Ensure CRUD/FLS compliance in the Apex Controller.
 Handle exceptions and display user-friendly error messages.
 Key Considerations: